 WORK PRODUCT

-“Work Product” means any tangible or intangible results or deliverables that the developer agrees to create for, or actually delivers to the principal as a result of performing the software development services, including, but not limited to, designs, graphics, drawings, illustrations, configurations, explanatory notes, computer programs, source code, files and documentation or other information,, and any intellectual property developed in connection therewith.
+“Work Product” means the Software and any tangible or intangible results, functionalityor deliverables that the Developer is obligated to create, deliver, or actually delivers to the Principal under this Agreement, including, but not limited to, designs, graphics, drawings, illustrations, configurations, explanatory notes, computer programs, source code, files and documentation or other information,, and any intellectual property developed in connection therewith.
 The Work Product may be delivered in parts according to the milestones of the timeline of the engagement.
 At the end of the engagement the parts of the Work Product must work coherently as one complete Work Product

 DELIVERY